 Next up, we have giga by StarHub, which runs on their network. giga is StarHub’s answer to Singtel’s GOMO.
 Both of them are fully digital carriers and have cute designs.
-At $25 per month, it is the more expensive option here.
-However, it is packed with 1000 SMS and 1000 minutes of talk time on top of the 25GB data it offers.
+At $25 per month, it is packed with 1000 SMS and 1000 minutes of talk time on top of the 45GB data it offers.
 Like GOMO, giga provides 24/7 support and your incoming calls, and Caller ID are free.
 One distinguishing feature from the rest is that you can roll over unused data over the next month.
 Do note that there is a $2 delivery charge for your SIM card.

 M1 also joined the SIM-only war with the most loaded plan.
-At $25 per month, you get 30GB of data, 1000 minutes of talk time and 1000 SMS.
-If you are a new sign up and also a SAFRA member, you get to enjoy 5GB of additional data too!
-However, M1 charges $37.45 for the SIM card.
+At $20 per month (this is nett of $5 off for the first 12 months), you get 30GB (+10GB for first 12 months) of data, 1000 minutes of talk time and 1000 SMS.
+If you are a new sign up and also a SAFRA member, there are many exclusive deals you can check out!
+However, M1 charges $37.45 for the SIM card but it’s waived if you are a new M1 customer.
 Talking about SIM, M1 is the only carrier to offer eSIM without additional add-ons fee.
 If you are looking for an eSIM, you should definitely check this out.
-Lastly, caller IDs are free for 3 months for new sign-ups or 6 months if you switch to M1.
-Thereafter, it will cost $5.35 per month.
+Lastly, caller IDs and free-flow weekend data are free for 3 months for new sign-ups or 6 months if you switch to M1.

 Image Source: Circles.Life

 By now, Circles.Life is no stranger to many of us now.
 Launched in 2016, Circles.Life runs on M1 network.
-For $18 a month, you get to enjoy 20GB of data, 1000 minutes of talk time but only 25 SMS.
+For $18 a month, you get to enjoy 20GB of data, 100 minutes of talk time (both incoming and outgoing) with free caller ID but only 25 SMS.
 As Telegram and WhatsApp have replaced SMS for a lot us, 25 SMS could be enough to get us by.
 To get unlimited incoming calls, you would have to pay $2 per month, which brings your bill up to $20 same as GOMO.
-Caller ID is free for the first year, but you will have to pay $28 after that.

 Image Source: TPG